The most common questions you asked

 I am a certified translator of English and Czech.
 I can provide court or official English and Czech interpreting at the authorities, courts, police, notaries.
 I am happy to advise you and solve the seemingly unsolvable.
 I mostly work in family law (weddings, divorces, child custody, paternity), finance and real estate, marketing.
 I love interpreting in the fields of gastronomy and travel.

-We are specialists in translating financial statements, audit reports and all accounting and financial documents to English.
-Our long-standing and experienced English proofreader is an ICAEW chartered accountant.
-If you need these important documents translated, you will be in the best hands with us.
+We are expert at translating financial statements, audit reports and all accounting and financial documents into English.
+Our long-standing and experienced English proofreader is a professional chartered accountant.
+If you need these important documents translated, trust the experts.